casangi/casadocs/docs/tasks/task_uvcontsub_old.rst

    amplitude has the functional form of sqrt(<*polynomial of order fitorder* * 2>) which, in general, is not a polynomial.

-   **uvcontsub** will read from the CORRECTED_DATA column of *vis* if it is present, or DATA if it is not.
+   **uvcontsub_old** will read from the CORRECTED_DATA column of *vis* if it is present, or DATA if it is not.
 Whichever column is read is presumed to have already been calibrated.

-   .. warning:: Strictly speaking, the **uvcontsub** model
+   .. warning:: Strictly speaking, the uvcontsub model
       is only a good representation of the continuum at the phase center.
 Residuals may be visible for sources far away and one may try **imcontsub** in the image domain